dva81/dva81.github.io/_posts/2024-06-07-deploy-Power-platform-solutions.md

 # Azure DevOps : Easily deploy a Power platform solution

 I have been an Azure DevOps enthousiast for years.
-The ease of use, flexibility of the platform are super.
+The ease of use and flexibility of the platform are super.
 In this article I am sharing my not-so-complex take on deploying a Power Platform Solution across environments.
 I will explain how to use a repo, build pipeline and release to different environments.

 ## Repos
 There is no need to download the solution in a repo if you are not going to manipulate the source / zip file.
-Using the repo for the deployment settings file is a good practice as these are configurations that are not managed in the solution.
-This way you do have version control over the het deployment settings.
+Using the repo for the deployment settings json file is a good practice as these are configurations that are not managed in the solution.
+This way you can have version control over the het deployment settings.
 The solution versions are managed in Power Platform or you can revert from the artifact

 ![image](https://github.com/dva81/dva81.github.io/assets/65031840/9ed4499a-b617-44de-9df4-0c93aeb1bd00)